-The Intercultural cities learning community (ICC network) provides practical assistance to local authorities and stakeholders wishing to:

-- connect and focus the efforts of city departments and services towards clearly defined and shared goals; - engage positively with citizens; - identify and empower intercultural innovators and bridge-builders; - build a vision for the diversity future of the city and translate it into a workable strategy; - benefit from the advice and support of peers from other cities; - call on expertise targeted to the city's specific focus and needs; - develop collaborative projects on specific themes; - showcase their own good practices.

-Over 100 cities, in and outside Europe, have already joined the Intercultural cities network.
+- The Intercultural cities learning community (ICC network) provides practical assistance to local authorities and stakeholders wishing to: - connect and focus the efforts of city departments and services towards clearly defined and shared goals; - engage positively with citizens; - identify and empower intercultural innovators and bridge-builders; - build a vision for the diversity future of the city and translate it into a workable strategy; - ▶ benefit from the advice and support of peers from other cities; - call on expertise targeted to the city's specific focus and needs; - develop collaborative projects on specific themes; - showcase their own good practices. - Over 100 cities, in and outside Europe, have already joined the Intercultural cities network.

-Diversity is an aspect of human existence that cannot be eradicated by terrorism or war or self-consuming hatred.
+That cannot be eradicated by terrorism or war or self-consuming hatred.
 It can only be conquered by recognizing and claiming the wealth of values it represents for all.